yosunlu/HCP-Monte-Carlo-Simulation/ReadMe.md

 # Monte Carlo Simulation on Barrier Option with CUDA

-This project leverages CUDA to perform Monte Carlo simulation for Barrier Option pricing, utilizing GPU parallelism to accelerate computation.
+This project leverages CUDA and OpenMP to perform Monte Carlo simulation for Barrier Option pricing, utilizing GPU parallelism to accelerate computation.

 ## Quick Start